 The building is managed by Moreton Bay Regional Council and the hall hire is managed by SDPPA (Samford & Districts Progress & Protection Association.)
 As a non-profit association, once running costs and maintenance levy have been paid out of the hire fees, any money left over at year end will be distributed back to reimburse stakeholders, with additional funds going back to regular community group hirers.

 Stakeholders & Tenants

-Our state-of-the-art community centre houses three stakeholders: Meals On Wheels, Samford Support Network and RSL Counselling Services, a permanent tenant The Carers Foundation and a host of community and not-for-profit groups.
+Our state-of-the-art community centre houses several stakeholders- Meals On Wheels and Samford Support Network, a permanent tenant- The Carers Foundation, plus a host of community and not-for-profit groups.
 A hub for Samford’s volunteers, it is also the ideal place for local residents to meet, engage on projects with one another and bring our community together.

 Samford Support Network

 Support for the disabled, elderly & those struggling financially / in health matters.
 Learn More

 Meals for seniors, carers, disabled, disadvantaged & outpatients.
 Learn More

 Book a room or space

 This is a community hub for everyone - including not-for-profits and community groups